-A relatively recent and developing area of personal injury law involves injuries from toxic substances – such as mold in apartment or office buildings, food toxins, pharmaceutical products, and pesticides or other industrial chemicals.
+A relatively recent and developing area of personal injury law involves injuries from toxic substances – such as mould in apartment or office buildings, food toxins, pharmaceutical products, and pesticides or other industrial chemicals.
 Although claims for illness from these substances are often difficult to prove, they can have widespread implications for employers, landlords, food and chemical product manufacturers, mining and construction industries, and many other businesses.

 The phrase ‘toxic tort’ describes the judge-made legal basis for claiming compensation for injuries or losses caused by toxic substances.
 Toxic tort law developed with the increased production, use, transportation, and disposal of hazardous substances.

-(In addition to tort law, industry specific legislation and regulations set standards for managing hazardous substances and compensating injuries that arise from them – such as building codes, landlord tenant laws, mining laws, or workers’ compensation schemes.)
+(In addition to tort law, industry-specific legislation and regulations set standards for managing hazardous substances and compensating injuries that arise from them – such as building codes, landlord-tenant laws, mining laws, or workers’ compensation schemes.)

 Plaintiffs in toxic tort cases face particular difficulties in seeking compensation for their injuries.
 The legal principles on which the plaintiff must rely were developed before health concerns regarding toxic substances arose and before medical research supported these concerns.
 The legal framework is best suited for cases where there is a single and easily identifiable cause of the injury (such as a car accident causing acute injuries).